manjushsh/manjushsh/about.md

 This blog serves as a platform where I share:

 - **Programming Tutorials**: Step-by-step guides on various technologies and frameworks
-- **Code Reviews**: Analysis of interesting code patterns and best practices
-- **Tech Insights**: Thoughts on industry trends and emerging technologies
-- **Problem Solving**: Solutions to challenging coding problems and algorithms
 - **Project Showcases**: Walkthroughs of personal and professional projects

 ### Skills & Interests